Joint Graduate Research Training Group

 - Registration is mandatory.
 Being registered in Hora Finita makes you visible as a PhD student at the UMCG, giving you the opportunity to make use of GSMS support, like courses and activities in the graduate schools’ education program.

-- For information about the curriculum please see the website of the Graduate School Science, Medicine and Technology (Oldenburg) and the website of the Graduate School of Medical Sciences (Groningen).
+All PhD students of the Joint Graduate Research Training Group should successfully complete the programmes of both graduate schools (OLTECH and GSMS).
+For OLTECH, 30 ECTS are required, 22.5 ECTS are required for the GSMS – the courses and credit points are mutually recognised.
+For information on the curriculum and the regulations please see the website of the Graduate School Science, Medicine and Technology (Oldenburg) and the website of the Graduate School of Medical Sciences (Groningen).